-As a Walt Disney World Cast Member, you learn many of the ins and out of one of the greatest companies in the world.
+As a Walt Disney World Cast Member or any Disney Cast Member for that matter, you learn many of the ins and out of one of the greatest companies in the world.
 Disney has built an empire thanks to their strict rules and passion for entertaining, and as a Cast Member you must live up to all of their expectations.
-There are many secrets of being a Disney World Cast Member that are not shared with the public, and I am sharing some of them here.
+There are many secrets of being a Disney Cast Member that are very rarely shared with the public, and I am sharing some of them here.
+As you may know, I was a Cast Member in Disney World, and got to spend a whole year working in WDW and learning all the Disney Cast Member Secrets!

-As you may all know by now, I was a part of Walt Disney World’s Cultural Representative Program before moving to Oslo, and the experience was just as incredible as you could imagine.
+I participated in Walt Disney World’s Cultural Representative Program, and the experience was just as incredible as you could imagine.
 Many people wonder what it’s really like to be a Cast Member, and I know I did, too, before joining the Cast myself.

 I spent weeks googling and searching, looking for first-person accounts of the secrets behind being a Disney World Cast Member.
 I read loads of blogs dedicated to Disney (one of my favourites is Becky’s Disney in Your Day), and spent hours browsing Facebook groups and forums.